 when?
 Open 10am to 6pm from early March until late November.
 Closes early on 9 May (Liberation Day),11 Aug (Battle of Flowers) and 8 Sept (Battle of Britain air display).

 £$€¥ Adults: £10.90; Children (7-16): £6.90; Seniors: £9.90; Students: £7.90.

-what?
-As a small island in the English channel, Jersey has a varied maritime history.
 The Jersey Maritime Museum teaches visitors about that history and about seafaring through a series of interactive displays.
 This makes it a great family activity.
 Located in the historic St Helier harbour, the Maritime Museum's most popular activities include: a collection of items from HMS Havick, wrecked in a storm in St Aubin's bay in 1800; watching boat restorers at work; various model boats (including one of HMS Jersey); and interactive galleries that recreate the force of a gale and explain how to build ships.

 The museum also houses the 72 foot long, 3 foot high Occupation Tapestry.
 Made by the people of Jersey over seven years, the Tapestry contains 12 panels each depicting a different event from Jersey's war history.
 It comprises a remarkable 7.5 million stitches, and was presented to the public on the 50th anniversary of Jersey's liberation.

 where?
 New North Quay, St Helier, JE2 3ND.